Syncing JanusGraph with Elasticsearch Step by Step

 mgmt.awaitGraphIndexStatus(graph, 'searchByEntity').status(SchemaStatus.REGISTERED).call()

-Relying on JanusGraph’s internal async flush for large-scale migrations introduces unpredictable lag and memory pressure.
-Deploy a controlled Python pipeline that batches transactions, enforces explicit commits, and tracks ingestion cursors.
-The following script uses gremlinpython with strict transaction boundaries and exponential backoff:
+Relying on JanusGraph’s internal async flush for a large migration introduces unpredictable lag and memory pressure.
+Run a controlled pipeline that pages by a monotonic cursor, enforces explicit commits, and applies exponential backoff.
+This script uses gremlinpython with strict transaction boundaries:

 import time